syslog-ng/syslog-ng.github.io/_includes/doc/admin-guide/notes/python-arrow.md

 {: .notice--primary-start}

-**NOTE:** From version 3.27, {{ site.product.short_name }} supports the arrow syntax for declaring custom Java and Python options.
+From version 3.27, {{ site.product.short_name }} supports the arrow syntax for declaring custom Java and Python options.
 You can alternatively declare them using a similar syntax:

 ```config
 options(